 Directions

-- Sauté onions in a skillet over medium heat with olive oil until translucent.
+- Sauté onions in olive oil over medium heat until soft .

 Advice